 Obtain Editorial, Proofreading, or Typing Assistance.
 If you hire someone to prepare your draft, you should provide them with the URL of this Style Guide and discuss special disciplinary requirements for your work.
-Remember to engage an individual early and confirm that s/he will be able to: generate your document by the submission deadline, and incorporate any subsequent changes within one week of request by the Graduate School.
+Remember to engage an individual early and confirm that s/he will be able to: generate your document by the submission deadline, and incorporate any subsequent changes within one week of request by the School of Graduate Studies.
 You should also prepare a list of correctly spelled and hyphenated technical terms and foreign words for the typist, since standard dictionaries or computer spell-check utilities will not generally include such terms.
-The Graduate School does not recommend particular individuals or groups to prepare your draft.
+The School of Graduate Studies does not recommend particular individuals or groups to prepare your draft.